scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    ...     mem.data['sinusoid'] = np.sin(
    ...         freq * np.linspace(0, 8*np.pi, num=200))

-then we can retrieve all of them into a single, multi-index ``pandas`` Series:
+then we can retrieve all of them into a single, multi-index Pandas ``Series``:

 .. code-block:: python